King & Spalding

-King & Spalding LLP is an American multinational corporate white-shoe law firm that is headquartered in Atlanta, Georgia, with offices located in North America, Europe, the Middle East, and Asia.
+King & Spalding LLP (K&S) is an American multinational corporate white-shoe law firm that is headquartered in Atlanta, Georgia, with offices located in North America, Europe, the Middle East, and Asia.
 It has over 1,300 lawyers in 25 offices globally.
 It is an Am Law 100, Global 30 firm.

 About

 King & Spalding, also known as "K&S", was founded on January 1, 1885 by Alexander C. King and Jack Spalding in Atlanta, Georgia Atlanta remains the global headquarters of the firm.

 The firm has additional offices in Austin, Charlotte, Chicago, Denver, Houston, Los Angeles, Miami, New York, Northern Virginia, San Francisco, Silicon Valley, and Washington, D.C..
 K&S also has a London-based international arm, King & Spalding International LLP, which opened in 2003, and maintains offices or affiliates in Abu Dhabi, Brussels, Dubai, Frankfurt, Geneva, Paris, Riyadh, Singapore, and Tokyo.

 Representative clients

 The firm has represented various large companies and private equity funds.

 The firm "advises Donald Trump's real estate empire", according to one report which also cited the American Civil Liberties Union on the subject.
 The partnership includes former senior U.S. government officials who joined or rejoined the firm after government service; these officials include Sally Yates, Rod Rosenstein, Zachary T. Fardon, and many others.

 In 2018 the firm filed a Foreign Agents Registration Act application notifying their work as an advisor to the Saudi Arabian organization King Abdullah City for Atomic and Renewable Energy, which was created by King Abdullah bin Abdulaziz Al Saud to pursue a nuclear program.
 It received $705,171.21 for this advice.

 The firm has also represented the steel-manufacturing corporation Cleveland-Cliffs.